-- Demonstrate understanding of the key issues and topics within Cognitive Psychology, including current areas of research.
+- Be able to demonstrate understanding of the key issues and topics within Cognitive Psychology, including current areas of research.

-- Demonstrate understanding of the psychological and biological methods behind Cognitive Psychology.
+- Be able to demonstrate understanding of the psychological and biological methods behind Cognitive Psychology.

-- Critically evaluate empirical findings from psychological research.
+- Be able to evaluate critically empirical findings from psychological research.

 Who is this course suitable for?

-This course would suit from a range of disciplines who are interested in the scientific study of mental processes.
-Prior formal academic experience in psychology is not required.
+This course would suit students from a range of disciplines who are interested in the scientific study of mental processes.
+Prior formal academic experience in Psychology is not required.

 Dates and availability

 Available as a Residential or Online course on the following date: